jpcaldwell30/MMM-CustomMessage/README.md

 * The module has a reset function that can allow for the message to be cleared automatically at a specified time daily.

-* The module has a history option to allow the last sent message to survive brower reloads/systems restarts.'
+* The module has a history option to allow the last sent message to survive browser reloads/systems restarts.

-* You can specify custom CSS by editing the MMM-CustomMessage.css file in this modules css folder
+* You can specify custom CSS by editing the MMM-CustomMessage.css file in this module's CSS folder

 ## Requirements and recommendations